 Does the programme incorporate exercise/sport or allow for musical activities?

-Students will have access to the sport facilities in the school.
+Students will have access to the sport facilities in the school and a gym at the boarding school.
 We strongly encourage that you schedule time with your friends to engage in sports or games after school.
 There are four music studios at the boarding school that you can book free-of-charge to practise.

 Will meals still be served after 8pm in the event of CCA ending late?